 - Parent of a Fall 2019 Latitudes Year Student

 How has Carpe Diem been monitoring the Coronavirus pandemic?

 We are actively monitoring reports from the CDC, the WHO, the US Department of State, the Overseas Advisory Council, and our program partners on the ground in the regions where we work.
 We are also encouraging all students and parents to do their own research and obtain information from reliable sources such as the CDC and the WHO.

-What happens if I sign up for a Spring 2021 program and I change my mind or the program is canceled?
+What happens if I sign up for a Fall 2021 program and I change my mind?

 Where can I find more information about Carpe Diem’s response to COVID-19?